izzatiayb2106/csd/README.md

-# MyCSD USM Extracurricular Point Trackingg Application
+# MyCSD USM Extracurricular Point Tracking Application

 Introduction
 MyCSD USM is a web-based system designed to manage and track extracurricular points for Universiti Sains Malaysia (USM) students and clubs.
 This system provides a structured and transparent way to record students' participation in extracurricular activities, ensuring fair and efficient point allocation.